Hālau Hekili

 The Community is our Kula!:

-Beyond implementing the Middle College model and incorporating the HIKI Certification to the curriculum pathway, Hālau Hekili will also place emphasis on learning from and within the community.
-Based on the traditional Hawaiian educational practice that tells us “Aʻohe pau ka ʻike i ka hālau hoʻokahi” (Not all learning happens in one school), Hālau Hekili will deconstruct the prevalent educational paradigm that learning takes place at a single physical site (a school) and re-emphasize the community as school.
-In this way the school is not the central cog of learning but rather a part of the community that shares in the responsibility of growing and supporting each student’s success.
+Based on the traditional Hawaiian educational practice that tells us “Aʻohe pau ka ʻike i ka hālau hoʻokahi” (Not all learning happens in one school), Hālau Hekili deconstructs the prevalent educational paradigm that learning takes place at a single physical site (a building) and re-emphasizes the community as the school.
+In this way the community is empowered to share in the responsibility of growing and supporting each student’s success.

 The first cohort